Skip to main content

 Amazon SQS Queue Monitoring

-Administrative Operations Filter
+Administrative Operations Selector

 SQS administrative operations can represent certain security risk as they can disrupt message flow and modify queue permissions.
-This filter example focuses on queue management activities that could indicate privilege escalation or service disruption attempts.
+This selector example focuses on queue management activities that could indicate privilege escalation or service disruption attempts.
 By excluding high-volume message operations, this approach reduces logging costs while maintaining visibility into security-relevant administrative changes.

 [